Rosewell, Midlothian: Schools

 Rosewell has two primary schools, namely Rosewell Primary School and St Matthew's (Catholic) Primary School.
 The village is in the catchment area for Lasswade High School, and St David's Catholic High School.

 Transport

 Rosewell is served by Lothian Buses.
-Service 49 runs every 20 minutes but, as it also serves Bonnyrigg and Dalkeith, it takes over an hour to reach central Edinburgh.
+Service 46 runs every 30 minutes, and once an hour on Sundays and serves Bonnyrigg, Dalkeith, Danderhall, the Royal Infirmary of Edinburgh, Newcraighall and Musselburgh.
+Since 2023, unlike the predecessor service 49, it no longer runs into central Edinburgh.
 The X31 serves Rosewell early mornings (to Edinburgh) and evenings (from Edinburgh).

-For walkers the Penicuik–Dalkeith Walkway passes close by.
+For walkers and cyclists the Penicuik–Dalkeith Walkway passes close by.

 Churches

 The village has two churches, Rosewell Parish Church (Church of Scotland) and St Matthew's Roman Catholic Church.

 Rosewell Parish Church was built 1871-72 and opened for worship in 1874, when Rosewell became a separate ecclesiastical parish.
 The population of this new quoad sacra parish was recorded as 1,394 in 1881.
 In 2008 Rosewell Parish Church was formally re-united with Lasswade Church, forming Lasswade and Rosewell Parish Church (with a single minister and Kirk Session, although retaining both places of worship).